WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How can I use Hardware Wallets on Linux (udev rules)?

+Since Wasabi version [2.0.8](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.0.8) the Wasabi package contains the required udev rules, so they don't need to be manually installed.

-On Linux, you need to create a set of `udev rules` for the hardware wallet to be reachable.
+On older versions, you need to create a set of `udev rules` for the hardware wallet to be reachable.

 Udev rules instructions can be found [here](https://github.com/bitcoin-core/HWI/blob/master/hwilib/udev/README.md).